 Healthy Families Monroe (HFM)

 HFM partners with parents to help build a community of happy, healthy, safe and smart children ready for school.
 Using a participant-centered approach we focus on enhancing the parent-child bond.

-Healthy Families is a home visiting program for pregnant Moms or women who have a child under the age of 3 months.
-Highly trained Family Support Specialists provide, Home visitation (starting weekly), Developmental Assessments (ASQ), PAT (Parents as Teachers Curriculum), Family goal setting and connections to support services.
+Healthy Families is a home visiting program for pregnant women or moms who have an infant under the age of 3 months.
+Highly trained Family Support Specialists provide home visitation, developmental assessments, evidence-based parenting services (PAT – Parents as Teachers), family goal setting and connections to support services.
 The program is an affiliate of Healthy Families New York and Healthy Families America.

 Program Goals include: